stat430dspm/sp19-prj-ayu24-jmei38/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 Roadmap:

--data exploration
+-data exploration, predict electricity load\* with and without wind power using linear and non-linear methods,

+report results/conclusions

+\*predict 24 hour load using past history of demands and identify how wind energy affects energy forecasting

+data visualizations

 Electricity Load Prediction in Texas
 ====================================

-predict 24 hour load using past history of demands with statistical methods

-identify how wind energy affects energy forecasting

-data visualizations

 Introduction
 ------------